How to Start the Process with

 • Delivery and installation

-step 2 - choose a studio and consult with your glass artist
+step 2 - choose an artist

 step 3 - design phase